bartificer/programming-by-stealth/docs/pbs99.md

 1. You **must** call `super()`
 2. You cannot use `this` before you call `super()`

 When you use a dictionary to contain all your constructor arguments you usually simply call `super()` on the first line of the constructor and pass it the one dictionary argument.
-Once that's done you initialise the instance data attributes that are unique to the sub-class, knowing the parent class's constructor has taken care of the rest.
+Once that's done you initialise the instance data attributes that are unique to the subclass, knowing the parent class's constructor has taken care of the rest.
 The constructor in the `DecimalCurrency` class follows this model:

 ```js
 class DecimalCurrency extends Currency{